demisto/content/Packs/AzureRiskyUsers/Integrations/AzureRiskyUsers/AzureRiskyUsers_description.md

 2. Run the ***!msgraph-identity-auth-start*** command.
 3. Follow the instructions that appear.
 4. Run the ***!msgraph-identity-auth-complete*** command.

+At the end of the process you'll see a message that you've logged in successfully.
+In both options below, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.

+#### Cortex XSOAR Azure App

+In order to use the Cortex XSOAR Azure application, use the Client ID - (application_id) (***ec854987-95fa-4c8f-8056-768dd0f409ac***).

+#### Self-Deployed Azure App

+To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal, with mobile and desktop flows enabled.

 ### Azure Managed Identities Authentication
 ##### Note: This option is relevant only if the integration is running on Azure VM.